Indication

 Important Safety Information

-Hyperuricemia may develop.
-Consider monitoring uric acid levels in patients with hyperuricemia, gout, or renal impairment.
+Hyperuricemia has been reported with high dosages; consider monitoring blood uric acid levels in patients with gout, renal impairment, or hyperuricemia.

 Please read the PANCREAZE Medication Guide and PANCREAZE Product Information.